 Tertius: Hmmm.
 [He breaks the atmosphere with a laugh.
 He suddenly starts wheezing and collapses, dead.]

 Septimus: [to Primus] You!
-[Septimus clutches his throat and chokes on the poison, and falls down.
+[Septimus clutches his throat and chokes on the poison, and collapses, seemingly dead.
 Primus' eyes light up in realization that he is now the future king of Stormhold.
 He picks up the crown reverently.
-Just as he is about to put it on his head, Septimus suddenly bursts out laughing and stands up sporting a wild grin]
+Just as he is about to put it on his head, Septimus suddenly bursts out laughing and stands up sporting a wild grin.]